qarmin/SVG-regression-finder/README.md

 ## SVG regression tester

 This repository contains tool to automatically find if ThorVG, Rsvg, Inkscape or any other SVG converter, produce valid png files.
+It can be used to check visually differences between two versions of same software.

 ## How it works
 By default, Rsvg and ThorVG produce png files from svg ones.